-Cervical radiculitis or radiculopathy is caused by impingement of a nerve root, essentially a “pinched” nerve.
+Cervical radiculitis or radiculopathy is caused by impingement of a nerve root, essentially a cervical “pinched” nerve.
 A pinched nerve refers to compression of the nerve anywhere along its course.
-Typically folks refer to “piching” when the nerve is compressed within the spinal canal or as it exits the neuroforamen of the spine.
+Typically folks refer to “pinching” when the nerve is compressed within the spinal canal or as it exits the neuroforamen of the spine.

 A nerve becomes pinched by surrounding tissues — such as bones, cartilage, muscles or tendons.
 Muscular dysfunction, poor posture, boney abnormalities and certain systemic diseases can all serve to make a nerve more likely to be “pinched”.

 There are several (8) cervical nerve roots that exit the cervical spine on each side.
 Each nerve root imparts sensory and motor information to a specific area of the upper extremities/torso and specific groups of muscles.
 Numbness or decreased sensation in the area supplied by the nerve can result from a nerve being pinched.
 The pain is often sharp or burning and may radiate outward.
 Coughing and sneezing increase spinal canal pressure and can worsen symptoms of a pinched nerve.

 Muscle weakness or twitching in the affected area.

 Frequent feeling that a foot or hand has “fallen asleep.”

 The problems related to a pinched nerve may be worse when you’re sleeping.